Metallica: 2023–present: Future plans

-Style and lyrical themes
+Musical style and lyrical themes

-Metallica played thrash and speed metal on their first four albums before changing their sound to a more traditional heavy metal style on 1991's Black Album.
-Load and Reload, released in 1996 and 1997 respectively, saw the band move towards hard rock.
+Metallica played thrash and speed metal on its first four albums before changing to a more traditional heavy metal style on its self-titled 1991 album.
+The band then moved towards a hard rock sound on Load (1996) and Reload (1997).
 2008's Death Magnetic saw them returning to a more thrash-influenced sound.

-Metallica was influenced by early heavy metal and hard rock bands and artists Black Sabbath, Pink Floyd, Deep Purple, Kiss, Led Zeppelin, Queen, Ted Nugent, AC/DC, Rush, Aerosmith, and Judas Priest and by new wave of British heavy metal (NWOBHM) bands Raven, Venom, Motörhead, Saxon, Diamond Head, Blitzkrieg, and Iron Maiden as well as European bands Scorpions, Accept, and Mercyful Fate.
-Early punk rock bands the Ramones, the Sex Pistols, and the Misfits also influenced Metallica's style as did post-punk band Killing Joke and hardcore punk acts Discharge, GBH, and Suicidal Tendencies.
+The band was influenced by early heavy metal and hard rock bands and artists such as Black Sabbath, Pink Floyd, Deep Purple, Kiss, Led Zeppelin, Queen, Ted Nugent, AC/DC, Rush, Aerosmith, and Judas Priest, new wave of British heavy metal bands Raven, Venom, Motörhead, Saxon, Diamond Head, Blitzkrieg, and Iron Maiden and European bands Scorpions, Accept, and Mercyful Fate.
+They were also influenced by punk rock bands such as the Ramones, the Sex Pistols, and Misfits, post-punk band Killing Joke and hardcore punk bands Discharge, GBH, and Suicidal Tendencies.

 Lars Ulrich has cited Iron Maiden as probably the biggest influence on Metallica's career.
 The band's early releases contained fast tempos, harmonized leads, and nine-minute instrumental tracks.
 Steve Huey of AllMusic said Ride the Lightning featured "extended, progressive epics; tight, concise groove-rockers".
 He also said Metallica expanded its compositional technique and range of expression to take on a more aggressive approach in following releases, and lyrics dealt with personal and socially conscious issues.
 Religious and military leaders, rage, insanity, monsters, and drugs—among other themes—were explored on Master of Puppets.